IPA.CONF(5) IPA.CONF(5)

 for this rule).

 Statistics for the rule and the limit will be updated every minute.
-The

-used.
+been used.

-Active and inactive thresholds.
+Active and inactive thresholds

-Thresholds like limits can be active and inactive and can have own
+Like a limit any threshold can be active and inactive and can have own

 What is the value of the threshold's counter when a threshold was inac-